Skip to main content

 How it works

-Vets API in EKS deploys from the k8s branch.
-Eventually, k8s will be merged into master, but the merge will occur AFTER all environments have been released.
+Vets API in EKS deploys from the master branch.
 The deploy process consists of a combination of GitHub Actions, ECR, yaml manifests, and ArgoCD.

 Deploy Process Overview

-1. A change is committed to the k8s branch
+1. A change is committed to the master branch

 2. This automatically kicks off a GHA to